Navenesvar/Navenesvar/README.md

 # 👋 Hi there, I'm Navenesvar!

 🎓 B.E.
-Computer Science Engineering student at **Loyola-ICAM College of Engineering and Technology**, passionate about AI, web development, and real-world problem-solving through code.
+Computer Science and Engineering student at **Loyola-ICAM College of Engineering and Technology**, passionate about AI, web development, and real-world problem-solving through code.

 - 🌱 Currently learning and building with Python, PyTorch and Java.
 - 👀 Interested in Deep Learning, Web Applications, and Reinforcement Learning.